mlschillo/arXivClassifier/README.md

 two subfields coming together and suggests a possible extension.)

 To look at the evolution of subfields I evaluated the early model on a test sets containing only single-category submissions from each of the intervening years.
 The accuracy per category data is shown below.

 <img src="./Pix/subfield_accuracy.png" width="524" height="524">

-A subfield accuracy staying flat may be interpreted as stagnation, while accuracy decreasing rapidly and steadily may indicate progress.
-Meanwhile, sharp dips in accuracy which only las for a year appear to be fads.
+A subfield's accuracy staying flat may be interpreted as stagnation, while accuracy decreasing rapidly and steadily may indicate progress.
+Meanwhile, sharp dips in accuracy which only last for a year appear to be fads.
 The odd case of accuracy increasing steadily perhaps indicates that a major event happened directly before the early model years and coming to dominate the field more and more.
-As mentioned above a principal component analysis as a function of year would provide much more insight into the underlying source of perceived fads and progress.
+As mentioned above, a principal component analysis as a function of year would provide much more insight into the underlying source of perceived fads and progress.

 ## Code and Data folders